Kluvos

 Okay, enough analogy.

-We’ve seen an abundance of attribution software solutions spring up recently and new terms like AI tracking being thrown out at us haphazardly.
+If you've spent anytime around the online watercooler, you've heard new terms like AI tracking being thrown out at us haphazardly.

 There is no such thing as AI tracking.
 It’s hogwash.
 Poppycock.
-And also huh-uh.

 It’s just a term used to market to marketers.

-It may be a hard pill to swallow.
 Many of you may be using AI tracking software that we're gearing up to throw some dirt on.
 But do you understand how it works?
 Are you sure it’s working the way you think it is?
 The question isn't whether or not there are assumptions and limitations to the data that's being reported to you, the question is whether or not you know what they are.

 Facebook iOS14.5+ brought a number of challenges, and we want to define the context we’re specifically speaking to in this gentle tirade.
 The biggest and most annoying challenge is the loss of cookie data after 7 days.
-Yes, there are other issues (like the opt-out prompt), but the biggest concern we would argue is the loss of data beyond 7 days for iOS/Safari users (which is technically part of Safari’s Intelligent Tracking Prevention).
+Yes, there are other issues (like the opt-out prompt), but the biggest concern we would argue is the loss of cookie data beyond 7 days for iOS/Safari users (which is technically part of Safari’s Intelligent Tracking Prevention).

 Ok, so the context of the conversation today has been clearly stated – data loss for iOS14.5+ users and users using Safari (or in-app Safari browser) beyond 7 days.
 We’ll refer to this as the iOS14.5+ problem for the remainder of this written reproach.